sachaservan/FOLEAGE-PCG/README.md

 A prototype implementation of the $\mathbb{F}_4$ OLEAGE Pseudorandom Correlation Generator (PCG) in C.
 See the [paper](https://eprint.iacr.org/2024/429.pdf) for details.

+## Improved implementation
+[libOTe](https://github.com/osu-crypto/libOTe) has an improved implementation of FOLEAGE.
+We encourage using that implementation for benchmarks, as it is faster and more fully featured.
+The version in this repository is now solely intended for reference purposes.

 ## Organization

 The [libs/](libs/) folder contains the implementation of the (parallel) FFT and [ternary DPF](https://github.com/sachaservan/tri-dpf) (a submodule) which are both used extensively in the PCG construction.